thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 ### 2. Cropping the Image

 Many classifiers expect square images.
 This is not a strict requirement; if you build your own model you can specify any size resolution you want.
 However, standard CNN architectures expect that images be of a **fixed size**.
-Given this necessity, most pretrained models expect squares to support the highest range of ratios.
-Squares also provide the most flexibility in handling a variety of [data augmentation techniques](https://medium.com/ymedialabs-innovation/data-augmentation-techniques-in-cnn-using-tensorflow-371ae43d5be9).
+Given this necessity, many pretrained models accept squares, in order to support the widest variety of image ratios.
+(Squares also provide flexibility for handling a variety of [data augmentation techniques](https://medium.com/ymedialabs-innovation/data-augmentation-techniques-in-cnn-using-tensorflow-371ae43d5be9)).

 We determined above that MobileNet expects 224x224 square images, so we'll need to first crop our images.
 We do that by chopping off the edges of the longer side: